elansarii/iQVR/presentation/slide-deck.md

   - Developed a diagram to capture the interactions between users and the system.

 - **Class Diagram:**
-  - Designed a cohesive and maintainable class diagram following object-oriented principles to model the system's structure.
+  - Designed a cohesive and maintainable class diagram.

-- **Design Principles:**
-  - Applied key design principles such as encapsulation, modularity, and reusability to ensure a scalable architecture.

 ---